Rainanxu/Looking_For/README.md

 =|Link control content start tag.
 &|Link control delimited tags.

-## Patterns
+## Mode
-The program has three different operating modes, which may be switched between them when running.
+The Mode has three different operating modes, which may be switched between them when running.

-Parameter|Explain
+Mode|Explain
 ----|----
 0|mode 0, when accessing the link, you will go from the navigation page to the preview page.
 1|Mode 1, open a new tab page and open the preview page when you access the link.